hashansl/spatial-risk-tda/README.md

 # Spatial‑Risk‑TDA

-*A Topological Data Analysis (TDA) workflow for measuring un‑measured spatial risk and fitting Besag–York–Mollié (BYM‑T) models to opioid‑related health outcomes.*
+*A Topological Data Analysis (TDA) workflow for measuring un‑measured spatial risk and fitting Besag–York–Mollié(BYM2) and BYM‑TDA models to opioid‑related health outcomes.*

 This repository contains the full research pipeline—from raw county‑level data to Bayesian spatial models—used in our study of opioid vulnerability across U.S. counties.
 The core stages are: